MohdSamir2001/BackDevTinder/readme.md

 - Create a repsitory

 - Initialize the repository

 - add .gitignore file to ignore node_modules

 - push code to remote origin

 - use that route above which have more ////

 - use / route in bottom

 - Install postman api and make a workspace/collection -> test api call

+- http://localhost:7860/user?userId=101&password=1234 then console.log(req.query) => { userId: '101', password: '1234' } here ? optional

+- http://localhost:7860/user/103/samir/2345 and with code "/user/:userId/:userName/:password" then console.log(req.params) => { userId: '103', userName: 'samir', password: '2345' }

+- "/ab?c" -> it means that we can remove b or not

+- "/a(bd)?c" -> it means that we can remove bd or but not a and c

+- "/ab+c" -> it means that we can add many times b to next b -> eg . abbbbbbbbb...c

+- "/a(bc)+d" -> it means that we can add many times b to next b -> eg . abcbcbcbc...d

+- "/ab\*(astress)cd" -> it means that we can add anything in between ab and cd.

+- /a/ in this we not use " " , it means we can add anything but it includes a .

+- /.\*fly$/ in this also we not use "" , it means we can add anything but it includes fly -> eg. butterfly